 Whether it’s a play area for kids or an outstanding promotion, South Bend Cubs games offer all sorts of entertainment.

-You can find a full promotions list HERE.
+For a full list of promotions, click HERE.

 Kid friendly fun

 Four Winds Field is part baseball diamond and part playground.

 Kids need not stay in their seats.
 Instead they can explore the ballpark, starting with the Toyota Fun Zone.
 Two three-story slides, five bounce houses and an obstacle course await just beyond the left field foul pole.
 On the other side of the park, kids can cool down on a hot summer night at the splash park.
 In between there are speed pitch and Plinko stations.